Site icon Our Breathing Planet

 Autumn Meadowhawk Distribution, Habitat, and Ecology

 The eye-catching Autumn Meadowhawk evolved as native to a comparatively large swathe of the earth’s surface.
-Given its nature, though, the precise location of that zone of habitation comes as no surprise to most people.
-It developed as endemic to parts of North America.
+Given its nature, though, the exact location of that zone of habitation comes as no surprise to anyone.
+This amazing invertebrate developed as endemic to parts of North America.

-Yet, within that greater territory, its range is somewhat broken.
+Yet, within that greater overall territory, its range remains somewhat broken in nature.
 It mainly inhabits the eastern sections of the United States, and much of southern Canada.
 It also inhabits much of the Great Plains region, too.
 Another population dwells in Washington and Orgeon.

 This remarkable product of evolution displays decidedly strong and clear preferences regarding its choice of habitat type.
-Sadly, though, that very nature tends to limit its possibilities.
+Sadly, though, that very nature tends to limit its possibilities for expansion and even survival.
 That’s especially true today, as man spreads out across most of its native range.

-The intrepid invertebrate most strongly prefers to make its home in permanent areas of pools, lakes, marshes, bogs, and pools.
-It also, though less frequently, resides in and around slow-moving streams.
+The intrepid Arthropod appears to most strongly prefer to make its home in permanent areas composed of lakes, marshes, bogs, and pools.
+It also, though somewhat less frequently, resides both in and around slow-moving streams.
 In such instances, however, these usually lie within a forest.

-Fully mature adults of the Autumn Meadowhawk typically fly between the months of late July to early November in most parts of their range.
-At this time, they feed voraciously as carnivores on a wide range of small insects.
+Fully mature adults of the Autumn Meadowhawk typically fly sometime between the months of late July to early November in the majority of parts of their range.
+At this time, they feed voraciously as carnivores on a wide range of various small insects.
 These include such species as ants and flies.

-After mating, females lay eggs near the shoreline of their habitat.
+After mating, females lay their eggs in close proximity to the shoreline of their habitat.
 Eggs are typically laid individually in differing locations.
 These generally hatch the following spring.
 Adult males, though, usually perish soon after mating, with females following after laying their eggs.

 Species Sharing Its Range